 Find ways to be there—even when you’re far away

 When a friend or loved one is dealing with something hard, we often just want to wrap them in a big hug.
 But that isn’t always possible.
-This holiday season, you may be physically separated from someone you love for a lot of reasons—work, finances, incarceration, deployment, or hospitalization.
+This holiday season, many of us will be avoiding in-person gatherings due to the pandemic.
+And your loved ones may be dealing with other barriers, too, such as work, finances, incarceration, deployment, or hospitalization.
 Still, there are ways to make your love felt, however far apart you are.

 Write an old-fashioned letter

 Send a holiday letter.
 It can be short—a “just thinking of you” note—or long and newsy.
 Consider including some current photos of you or your family or send favorite old photos and reminisce about times you’ve shared.
 The details matter less than the big picture: reminding your friend that they’re on your mind and in your heart.

 Use technology to get personal

 Technology gives you a chance to connect with people in ways that feel close and intimate, even if they’re on the other side of the world.
 Here are some ideas to get you started: have a virtual book club—either just the two of you or with other friends and family.
 Play an online game together.
 Jump on video chat for a movie or dinner date.
 Make a customized playlist—“Songs to Brighten Your Day” or “Tunes That Made Me Think of You.”
 If you have kids, record them reading a traditional holiday story.
 Organize a group of friends and get everyone to offer Zoom toasts to the person far away.
 Tag your loved one in a post and ask mutual friends to comment with messages of love and support.
 Or just turn your camera on, tell your friend you miss them, offer best wishes for a happy new year, and hit send.

 Send meaningful gifts